 - Set the IngestActions configuration parameter in the connector's configuration file.
-For information about how to do this, see "Run a Lua Script using an Ingest Action" on page 62.
-The connector runs ingest actions on documents before they are sent for ingestion. - Set the IngestActions action parameter when using the Synchronize action. - Set the CollectActions action parameter when using the Collect action.
+For information about how to do this, see "Run a Lua Script using an Ingest Action" on page 66.
+The connector runs ingest actions on documents before they are sent for ingestion. - Set the IngestActions action parameter when using the Synchronize action. - Set the InsertActions configuration parameter in the connector's configuration file.
+The connector runs insert actions on documents before they are inserted into a repository. - Set the CollectActions action parameter when using the Collect action.